mhackersu/thedc/content/06.ministry/gatekeepers.md

 Ezra records that 139 gatekeepers made the trip from Babylon to Jerusalem with Zerubbabel (Ezra 2:42).
 When Nehemiah had finished the rebuilding of the wall around the city of Jerusalem, gatekeepers were some of the first positions he appointed (Nehemiah 7:1).
 This is significant because, before a city can conduct business, it must be protected from outside invaders.
 The Lord’s house required gatekeepers for the same reason.
 Before God’s business could be conducted properly, only the prescribed priests and other designated servants could be allowed through the gates.
 God had given clear commands about temple business (Exodus 25:8–9; cf. Hebrews 9:1–7).
 Gatekeepers were part of that holy business, and their positions were considered sacred (1 Chronicles 9:26; Nehemiah 12:47).

-We can easily see the parallel for our own lives.
 Our conscience, the fear of the Lord, and the Holy Spirit are “gatekeepers” for our hearts.
 “Through the fear of the LORD evil is avoided” (Proverbs 16:6).
 The Spirit desires our sanctification, giving us the power to repel sin.
 When temptation comes knocking at our gate, the Holy Spirit nudges our Scripture-informed conscience: “That’s dangerous.
 Don’t go there.”
 The divine Gatekeeper acts on our behalf to keep invaders from destroying us.

 John Bunyan illustrates the need for a spiritual “gatekeeper” in his book The Holy War.
 In this allegory, Bunyan likens humanity to a city: “This famous town of Mansoul had five gates, in at which to come, out of which to go; and these were . . . impregnable, and such as could never be opened nor forced but by the will and leave of those within.
-The names of the gates were these: Ear-gate, Eye-gate, Mouth-gate, Nose-gate, and Feel-gate” (chapter 1, p.
-62–63).
+The names of the gates were these: Ear-gate, Eye-gate, Mouth-gate, Nose-gate, and Feel-gate”.
 In other words, the five senses are the “gates” by which the human soul interacts with the world through the physical body.
 These gates must be guarded, and, in Bunyan’s allegory, Mr. Godly-Fear is just the man to do it.
-Godly-Fear was a trustworthy man of “courage, conduct, and valour,” and the enemy attacked Mansoul in vain, as long as Godly-Fear was the gatekeeper (chapter 15, p.
-285).
+Godly-Fear was a trustworthy man of “courage, conduct, and valour,” and the enemy attacked Mansoul in vain, as long as Godly-Fear was the gatekeeper.

 When we ignore our Gatekeeper, we put ourselves and those we love in jeopardy.
 But when we, in godly fear, heed the warnings of the Word and the Holy Spirit, we are safe.
 Our hearts and lives are protected from Satan’s invasive schemes (Ephesians 6:11; 2 Corinthians 2:11).

+### Summary of the John Bunyan's book The Holy War

+In John Bunyan's allegorical work *The Holy War*, the concept of the five gates—Ear-gate, Eye-gate, Mouth-gate, Nose-gate, and Feel-gate—is central to understanding how the human soul interacts with the physical body.
+These gates symbolize the five senses and serve as entry points through which external influences can reach the soul, affecting a person's moral and spiritual state.

+### 1. **Ear-gate (Hearing)**
+   - **Significance:** This gate represents the sense of hearing.
+It symbolizes how what we listen to can influence our thoughts, beliefs, and ultimately, our soul.
+   - **Implication:** If one is not vigilant, harmful ideas, gossip, or corrupting influences can enter the soul through hearing, leading to spiritual and moral degradation.

+### 2. **Eye-gate (Seeing)**
+   - **Significance:** This gate corresponds to the sense of sight.
+It represents how what we see can have a profound impact on our inner life.
+   - **Implication:** By viewing inappropriate or morally corrupt images or actions, one’s soul can be tainted, leading to sin and spiritual weakness.

+### 3. **Mouth-gate (Speaking)**
+   - **Significance:** This gate represents the sense of taste, but more broadly, it also relates to speech.
+The words we speak can reflect and shape our inner condition.
+   - **Implication:** What we say can either build up or tear down both ourselves and others.
+If the Mouth-gate is not guarded, it can lead to harmful words that impact the soul negatively.

+### 4. **Nose-gate (Smelling)**
+   - **Significance:** The Nose-gate represents the sense of smell.
+While it is less directly tied to moral and spiritual influence compared to the other senses, it still plays a role in how the soul interacts with the physical world.
+   - **Implication:** The things we take in through smell can evoke memories or desires, influencing our emotional and spiritual state.

+### 5. **Feel-gate (Touching)**
+   - **Significance:** This gate corresponds to the sense of touch.
+It represents physical interaction with the world and how it can influence the soul.
+   - **Implication:** Improper or excessive physical indulgence can lead to moral compromise, illustrating the importance of controlling one's physical desires to protect the soul.

+### **Relation to the Soul and Body**
+In Bunyan's allegory, these five gates are crucial because they symbolize how external influences (what we see, hear, speak, smell, and touch) enter our body and reach our soul.
+The soul, in Christian thought, is often seen as the seat of moral and spiritual life.
+Therefore, guarding these gates is necessary to maintain spiritual purity and moral integrity.
+The allegory emphasizes the need for vigilance and discipline in controlling the senses to protect one's soul from corrupting influences.

 # 100 Bible Verses about Gatekeepers

 Psalm 84:10 ESV / 213 helpful votes